 Statement: COVID-19 outbreaks at Montfort

-December 27, 2020 - Currently, there are no outbreaks of COVID-19 at the Montfort.
-The outbreak on 4CMed/4CR was lifted on December 24, and the one in unit 3C ended on December 27.
+June 1, 2021 - Currently, there are no outbreaks of COVID-19 at the Montfort.
+The outbreak in 6C has been lifted on May 11, the one in 4A was lifted on May 21, the one in 4CR on May 28, and those in units 5C and 3C ended on June 1.

 The decision to declare or end an outbreak is made in collaboration with Ottawa Public Health.
 Institutional COVID-19 outbreaks in Ottawa are announced daily on the Ottawa Public Health website